24hr-malmo/postcss-spacing/README.md

 # PostCSS Spacing

-PostCSS plugin to easier control all padding and margin in your project.
+PostCSS plugin for simpler control of all paddings and margins in your project.
 The original idea of having a global padding and margin setup was created by [Jens Nilsson](https://github.com/jensjns) when he created it as classes in [stylus](https://learnboost.github.io/stylus/).

 This plugin uses the same idea but implements it as custom CSS properties.
-You basically have a shorted version of all paddings and margins and define what each size will correspond to.
+You basically have a shortened version of all paddings and margins properties and define what each size will correspond to.

 Its much easier to understand in code: